About the Norwegian Fjords

 Challenging geography (or topography)

 The fjords are quite unique and beautiful, but naturally they have also been a challenge for the road planners… thus a ferry crossing the fjord is a typical sight in Norway.
+Ferries serve as both transportation for locals but also as part of sightseeing tours for tourists.
 In fact, the ferries are defined as part of the road systems.
-The summer of 2013 a new bridge across the Hardangerfjord opened
+The summer of 2013 a new bridge across the Hardangerfjord opened.

 The fruit blossom in the Hardangerfjord is truly amazing.
+In May/June when the fruit trees are in blossom is Hardanger at its most beautiful.
+Depending on a warm or cold spring the blossoming season varies from year to year.
 Apples from the Hardangerfjord are particularly tasty.
 Tiny sales tables along the roads is a common sight after the fruit harvest.